HL7/phd/input/pagecontent/BITsEnumerationObservationProfile.md

 The structure definition for this profile is given [here](StructureDefinition-PhdBitsEnumerationObservation.html)

 ### Mapping BITs Enumerations to FHIR
 FHIR has no data type that corresponds to this kind of measurement.
 Consequently Continua has developed a code system which maps the BITs measurement to a set of codes.
-The details of the mapping and how these codes are generated from data received from the PHD are given in [ASN1 BITS Code System](ASN1BITsCodeSystem.html).
+The details of the mapping and how these codes are generated from data received from the PHD are given in [ASN1 To HL7 Codesystem](CodeSystem-ASN1ToHL7.html).
 These codes are reported in the component element; one component per reported bit setting.
 Thus similar to the compound numerical measurement, there is no Observation.value[x] element.
 There may still be an Observation.dataAbsentReason element if a measurement status indicates a measurement failure in which case no component elements representing the BITs setting are reported.

 In the following table, N is the *bit position* being reported.
 M is the *component element number* in the Observation.
 Since not all bits may be reported, M is always <= N. The notation "Type" is the 32-bit code reported in Observation.code.coding.code used in the ASN1 mapping to HL7 codes.
 Note that the term code of this value will come from the metric-id element when an Enum-Observed-Value attribute is reported.